Montana-Media-Arts/webDesignFall2024/_docs/topic-09/01-anatomy/01-page.md

 ### Selector

-The first part of every rule is a "**selector**", which tells the browser what element(s) the rule applies to.
-This is followed by a space, then a block, surrounded by curly brackets.
+The first part of every rule is a "**selector**" that tells the browser what element(s) the rule applies to.
+This is followed by a space and then a block surrounded by curly brackets.

 <div class="code-heading">
   <span class="css">CSS</span>